symopsio/terraform-okta-ssm-modules/README.md

-# ssm-instance
+# terraform-okta-ssm-demo

-Creates an Okta AWS App and an EC2 instance that you can use to demo AWS Systems Manager Session Manager.
+Creates an Okta AWS App and an EC2 instance that you can use to demo AWS Systems Manager [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).

 * Users authenticate with Okta and then are able to gain SSH access to the instance
 * The instance has no EC2 key and the security group has no ingress rules and only http/https egress rules, but yet we are able to get in to it.
 Yay!

+## Instance Profile Configuration

+This demo uses the [default Amazon managed policy](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-instance-profile.html) to give the demo EC2 instance the ability to accept SSM sessions.

 ## SSM Access